stableagents/.github/profile/README.md

 - [ ] Update python package (https://pypi.org/project/StableAgents/)
 - [ ] Add a flag for automatic token count (--count.t)
+- [ ] Add a notification system to text or call an agent

 ## Join our Discord